Sakshi57walia/weekend/README.md

 # prerequisite

-> mvn 3.5, java 8,windows operating system
+> mvn 3.5, java 8, windows operating system

 # How to run the application ?